WEIRD HISTORY TOURS: The Birth of New York City

 Lenape and the Land Before Colonization: Meet the Indigenous People of Mana-hatta, who inhabited the land for over 10,00 years, dating back to the ice age.

-Henry Hudson and the West India Company: The discovery of Manhattan and the creation of the world’s largest trading port.
-This included slave 70 ships.
+Henry Hudson and the Dutch West India Company: The discovery of Manhattan and creation of the world’s largest trading port.
+(We will also be discussing the unfortunate history of slavery in NYC.)

-Life in New Amsterdam: What Manhattan was like under Dutch rule and how incredibly diverse the city was.
-Learn about the Dutch customs and the British influence.
+Life in New Amsterdam: What Manhattan was like under Dutch rule and the customs they brought over from The Netherlands.

 Time: 1 hour 30 mins